DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ## Q. What do you understand by Polymorphism?
 Explain types of polymorphism with proper example.

-**Polymorphism** is a core concept in object-oriented programming that allows a single interface or method to represent different underlying forms (data types).
-In Java, polymorphism enables objects to be treated as instances of their parent class rather than their actual class, allowing the same method or operation to behave differently based on the object that invokes it.
+**Polymorphism** means that one method or function can work in different ways depending on the object it is used with.
+In Java, it lets you use the same method name for different types of objects, and the correct version runs based on the object's actual type.

 - The word "polymorphism" means "many forms".
 - It allows the same method name or operator to perform different tasks depending on the context.